Gottiee/Hack-Tools/web/client-side/open-Redirect.md

 It seems to be a normal secure google.com link so you authentificate yourself and booom, you've been hacked !

 ## Exploit

-### Server Side

-To exploit it on the server side, you need to understand how url are accepted in the uri, if no check are perform you can pass any website.
+To exploit it you need to understand how url are accepted in the uri, if no check are perform you can pass any website.

 So `https://normal-site.com?url="https://phising.com"` will work.